csumbBigData/csumbBigData.github.io/_posts/2016-5-8-services_streaming.md

 ---
 layout: default
-title: Streaming and MapReduce
+title: Streaming
-category: Tools
+category: Services
-type: TOOLS
+type: SERVICES
 ---

 Hadoop Streaming allows MapReduce jobs to be run in any programming language.